Holocene: Ecological developments

 The 8.2-ka event, an abrupt cold spell recorded as a negative excursion in the record lasting 400 years, is the most prominent climatic event occurring in the Holocene Epoch, and may have marked a resurgence of ice cover.
 It has been suggested that this event was caused by the final drainage of Lake Agassiz, which had been confined by the glaciers, disrupting the thermohaline circulation of the Atlantic.
-This disruption was the result of an ice dam over Hudson Bay collapsing sending cold lake Agassiz water into the North Atlantic ocean.
-Furthermore, studies show that the melting of Lake Agassiz led to sea-level rise which flooded the North American coastal landscape.
-The basal peat plant was then used to determine the resulting local sea-level rise of 0.20-0.56m in the Mississippi Delta.
-Subsequent research, however, suggested that the discharge was probably superimposed upon a longer episode of cooler climate lasting up to 600 years and observed that the extent of the area affected was unclear.
+This disruption was the result of an ice dam over Hudson Bay collapsing sending cold Lake Agassiz water into the North Atlantic Ocean.
+Furthermore, studies show that the melting of Lake Agassiz led to a sea-level rise which flooded the North American coastal landscape.
+The basal peat plant was then used to determine the resulting local sea-level rise of 0.20-0.56 m in the Mississippi Delta.
+Subsequent research, however, suggested that the discharge was probably superimposed upon a longer episode of cooler climate lasting up to 600 years, and observed that the extent of the area affected was unclear.